 AnomalyArmor vs Datafold

 Datafold diffs data between environments.
 AnomalyArmor monitors production.
-Adjacent tools — not the same problem.
+Adjacent tools, not the same problem.

 Not the same problem

 Datafold solves a specific problem really well: verifying that two datasets match, usually in CI during migrations or dbt PR reviews.
 If that is your need, keep using it.
-AnomalyArmor does not compete in diff tooling — we cover continuous production monitoring, which Datafold does not offer natively.
+AnomalyArmor does not compete in diff tooling.
+We cover continuous production monitoring, which Datafold does not offer natively.

 We are putting this page here because buyers sometimes lump every data-adjacent tool together.
 If you are here looking for an alternative to Datafold, the honest answer is: there is no direct swap.
 Datafold diffs datasets; AnomalyArmor monitors them.
 Different scope, different moments in the lifecycle.